Updated: Aug 15

 By Luke Lancaster

 Jesus explained the nature of unforgiveness in Matthew's Gospel.
 After he taught his disciples how to pray the Lord’s Prayer, he expanded on it with a nugget about forgiveness.
-He said, "For if you forgive men their trespasses, your heavenly Father also will forgive you; but if you do not forgive men their trespasses, neither will your Father forgive your trespasses.”
-(Mt.
+He said, "For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses" (Mt.
 6:14-15).
 God's forgiveness is dependent upon man's forgiveness.
 If a man refuses forgiveness, not even making an attempt, then it is a mortal sin.